 First of all, you’ll need to set an appointment.
 Once an appointment is scheduled, we’ll send you a questionnaire to fill out and bring with you to the appointment in which we’ll review your financial situation and discuss your options further.

 Our Gadsden bankruptcy lawyers work with clients, helping them make informed decisions concerning filing for bankruptcy protection and keeping the process as simple as possible and as transparent as possible for them.
-We are your counsel and are here to make sure you understand each aspect of a potential bankruptcy filing prior to moving forward.
+Our bankruptcy attorneys are here to make sure you understand each aspect of a potential bankruptcy filing prior to moving forward.

-IWhen filing a Chapter 7 bankruptcy, you’ll need to provide us with specific documentation and sign some forms prior to filing.
-Documentation required includes your last 6months of pay stubs, last 2 years tax returns, you will need to fill out a bankruptcy questionnaire, and a copy of your driver’s license.
+When filing a Chapter 7 bankruptcy, you’ll need to provide us with specific documentation and sign some forms prior to filing.
+Documentation required includes your last six months of pay stubs, last two years tax returns, you will need to fill out a bankruptcy questionnaire, and a copy of your driver’s license.
 Some of the common forms you will need to sign are the contract to retain our services, legal disclosures, and a few standard forms that get filed with the Bankruptcy Court.

 We can go over all of this and inform you of the entire process at our consultation.
 Our bankruptcy attorneys in the Gadsden area serve clients in Etowah County and the surrounding areas of Oxford, Heflin, Oneonta, Ashville, Talladega, Sylacauga, Pell City, and Lincoln.
 Don’t hesitate in contacting our Gadsden bankruptcy lawyers today for a free consultation in our office or over the phone.